microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-02.md

 *Service Invocation is also covered in detail in the [Dapr for .NET Developers](https://docs.microsoft.com/dotnet/architecture/dapr-for-net-developers/service-invocation) guidance eBook.*

-For this hands-on assignment, you will decouple communication between two services.
+For this hands-on challenge, you will decouple communication between two services.

 ## Success Criteria

-To complete this assignment, you must achieve the following goals:
+To complete this challenge, you must achieve the following goals:

 - The VehicleRegistrationService and FineCollectionService must each run with a Dapr sidecar.
 - The FineCollectionService must use the Dapr service invocation building block to call the `/vehicleinfo/{licensenumber}` endpoint on the VehicleRegistrationService.

-This assignment targets the operations labeled as **number 1** in the end-state setup:
+This challenge targets the operations labeled as **number 1** in the end-state setup:

 <img src="../images/Challenge-02/dapr-setup-assignment02.png" style="zoom: 67%;" />